 The proposed revision complements rather than changes the agreement reached in the current version.

-Draft revision of ecommendation ITU-R BT.2100-0 Doc.
+Draft revision of Recommendation ITU-R BT.2100-0 Doc.
 6/112

 Image parameter values for high dynamic range television for use in production and international programme exchange